Set up local MCP

 }

-Note: Replace <your-dbt-host-with-custom-subdomain> with your actual host (for example, abc123.us1.dbt.com).
+Note: Replace YOUR-ACCESS-URL with your Access URL hostname (for example, abc123.us1.dbt.com).
+Both abc123.us1.dbt.com and https://abc123.us1.dbt.com are accepted.
 This enables OAuth authentication without requiring local dbt installation.

 This option is for users who want both dbt CLI commands and dbt platform features (Discovery API, Semantic Layer, job management).